Hugo-Nattagh/GooglePlay_LogisticRegression/README.md

 #### What's going on

 The goal was to predict if an app would be free or paid when installed.
-I took out the «Price» feature because that would have bring no challenge whatsoever.
+I took out the Â«PriceÂ» feature because that would have bring no challenge whatsoever.
 I did some typical data cleaning, feature selection, feature engineering, data processing...
 At the end, I reached a RMSE of 0.276.